JuanLunaGtz/Dicke_phase_transition_classical_drive/README.md

 ## Method

-The simulation uses a **semi-classical expansion combined with 2nd-order cumulant truncation**:
+The simulation uses a semi-classical expansion combined with 2nd-order cumulant truncation:

 | Step | Technique | Purpose |
 |------|-----------|---------|